 HFMA’s MAP Keys recommends that any expenses associated with functions like eligibility verification, transcription and coding, and clinical documentation improvement should be considered when calculating cost to collect.

-It may be difficult for hospitals to accurately measure the cost to collect, especially since costs per claim can change over the life of an unpaid claim costs that includes rework and retouch costs.
+It may be difficult for hospitals to accurately measure the cost to collect, especially since costs per claim can change over the life of an unpaid claim – costs that include rework and retouch costs.
 Manual claim statusing can also increase this metric.

 If your cost to collect is high, you can address process issues in the front, middle and back end of the revenue cycle.
 This includes thorough communication with patients at intake, automating claims submission and management, and utilizing denial management and workflow solutions.

-Visit the eSolutions Hospital Resource Center to see how eSolutions helps hospitals like yours.
+Visit the eSolutions’ Resource Center to see how eSolutions helps hospitals like yours.